waxim/waxim/README.md

 - CTO for leading Sports Tech company MatchPint, overseeing a series of digital transformation projects and building solid engineering practises and culture.

-- Technical architect and Lead engineer for the membership mobilization team at The Labour Party.
+- Technical architect and senior engineer for the membership mobilization team at The Labour Party.

 - VP of Engineering at a fintech startup, building an engineering team from 4 to 24 in 6 months, designed and implemented the technical strategy to break an existing monolith intomicroservices and standardised development workflows.